rh-ecosystem-edge/accelerator_templates/device_plugin/README.md

 Device Plugins provide a way to extend the resource concept to allow pods to reserve custom resources including devices.
 Instead of customising the code for Kubernetes itself, vendors can implement a device plugin that you deploy either manually or as a DaemonSet.
 The targeted devices include GPUs, high-performance network cards, FPGAs, InfiniBand adaptors, and other similar computing resources that may require vendor specific initialisation and setup.

+## The Ptemplate-device-plugin example

+For an example implementation [See here](../src/ptemplate-device-plugin/)

 ## Implementing A Device Plugins

 The kubelet exports a Registration gRPC service which the device plugin uses to register itself.